NestJS Feature Flags Without External Services

 This is exactly what @nestarc/feature-flag implements:

-npm install @nestarc/feature-flag
+npm install @nestarc/feature-flag// app.module.ts

 FeatureFlagModule.forRoot({